gaepdit/air-web/README.md

     - When `false`, the `LocalRepository` project is used.
 In-memory data is initialized from the `TestData` project.
 - *UseEfMigrations* — Applies Entity Framework database migrations when `true`.
 When `false`, the database is created directly based on the `DbContext`.
 (Only applies if `BuildDatabase` is `true`.)
-- *UseInMemoryIaipData* —
+- *ConnectToIaipDatabase* —
-    - When `true`, test IAIP data is used (located in `src/IaipDataService/TestData`).
-    - When `false`, the IAIP data services will connect to an existing SQL Server database defined by the `IaipConnection` connection string.
+    - When `true`, the IAIP data services will connect to an existing SQL Server database defined by the `IaipConnection` connection string.
 (A new database will not be created or seeded with data.)
+    - When `false`, test IAIP data is used (located in `src/IaipDataService/TestData`).

 ### Dev authentication settings